 Is it hot enough for you?
-Summer is here for a bit!
+Summer is here and will continue for a bit!
 Winter viruses are a distant memory (good bye flu and RSV), summer viruses which have been laying dormant are once again rearing their angry heads.

 My office has been overflowing with really hot feverish kids of all ages.
 I think the most likely culprit for much of the illness we are seeing right now is an enteroviral infection.
 For some reason, it makes us parents feel better if we can “name that virus”, seems to help validate the illness.

 Enteroviral infections typically cause a non-specific febrile illness and with that you can see fairly high fever.
 In other words, just like the thermometer as summer heat arrives , 101-104 degrees of fever is not uncommon in these patients.
 Remember the mantra, “fever is our friend”.
 I think it is almost worse to have a high fever in the summer as you are even more uncomfortable because it is already hot!

 With that being said, if your child has a fever, don’t bundle them up with layers of clothes and blankets.
 It is perfectly acceptable to have your younger child in a diaper and t-shirt, and older children can be in sundress or shorts rather than long sleeves and pants.
 Bundling may increase the body temperature, even while you are driving to the doctor’s office.
 I often come into a room with a precious baby who is running a fever and they are wrapped in blankets, let them out!
 That hot body needs to breathe.

 These summer enteroviruses may cause other symptoms as well as fever, so many kids right now seem to have sore throats and are also vomiting and having diarrhea.
 With this type of virus you also hear complaints of headaches and body aches (myalgias).
 The kids I am seeing don’t look especially sick, but they do feel pretty yucky!
 Just kind of wiped out, especially when their temps are up.